taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 It's the next day, first day of classes.
 We see the entrance to a large workspace, hand made banner above the entrance proudly labeling the space as **"INFRADESTRUCTORS workspace 267"**.
 From inside, Zalo's voice can be heard saying: "...so if you open this panel..."

 Next panel, we are inside the workspace, bird's eye view.
-We see Zalo standing at a large workbench surrounded by first-year cadets, including Min.
+We see Zalo standing at a large workbench surrounded by first-year trainees, including Min.
 Zalo is holding up flat device about the size of a short, fat finger, which has been opened up so that the inner circuitry is visible.

-Zalo: "You can see how this World Government medical scanner has two fixed e-syrup circuits - one for measuring small changes in skin resistance, the other for measuring small concentrations of specific chemicals in bodily fluid samples."
+Zalo: "You can see how this 2080s standard issue medical scanner has two fixed e-syrup circuits - one for measuring small changes in skin resistance, the other for measuring small concentrations of specific chemicals in bodily fluid samples."

 POV is now in front of Zalo, who now holds up a similarly shaped and sized device, also opened up.
 The insides of this second device is way more chaotic and rough, definitely looks like a work in progress.